 First, a well defined but flexible and fast editing process with a short approval chain up and down the hierarchy.
 Designing such a structure is similar to the challenge companies faced a few years ago when they had to define processes for social media to respond to a critical tweet within minutes or hours—not days.

 Most companies cascade information top-down through their hierarchies.
-The trickle of information that follows this concept often results in delays, limited feedback, and a complete dependence upon the individual efforts of each person in the chain.
+The trickle of information often results in delays, limited feedback, and a complete dependence upon the individual communication efforts of each person in the chain.

 Plenty of messages are going out—the problem is that most of them aren’t reaching the people who actually do the work.
 Internal communication can make this chain much more effective.